vladsaveliev/sequana/doc/developers.rst

 Developer guide
 ################

-In this section we first look at how to include a new module (snakemake rule) in **Sequana**.
-Then, we will create a new pipeline that uses that single rule.
+This section is a tutorial for developers who wish to include a Snakemake pipeline in Sequana.

+We will create a very simple pipeline that counts the number of reads in a bunch of FastQ files.
+First, we will need to create the rule that counts the reads and then the pipeline.
+Once the pipeline is created, we will create the documentation, test and HTML reports.
+Finally, when you have a pipeline that creates a reports and summary file, you may want to also include a multiqc summary.
+We will also show how to integrate this feature inside our framework.

 The rule simply counts the number of reads in a fastq file.
 The pipeline will only contains that unique rule.

-In the remaining sections, we will explain our choice concerning the continuous integration (section :ref:`pytest` ) and how to add check that new code do not introduce bugs.
+In the remaining sections, we will explain our choice concerning the continuous integration (section :ref:`pytest` ) and how to add sanity check that the new code do not introduce bugs.
 In the :ref:`module_reports` section, we explain how to create new component in the HTML module reports.